IKEA gives vote of confidence in France with expansion drive

 The plan is an acceleration from the 500 million euros spent in the last five years and part of a longer-term ambition to lift the number of stores in France, the euro zone’s second-largest economy, to 40 by 2020 and 45 by 2025 from 29 now.

-“We are sending a very positive message in a lacklustre economic climate,” IKEA’s chief executive for France, Stefan Vanoverbeke, told a news conference.
+“We are sending a very positive message in a lackluster economic climate,” IKEA’s chief executive for France, Stefan Vanoverbeke, told a news conference.

 IKEA’s announcement comes as President Francois Hollande’s Socialist government struggles to tackle high unemployment and kick-start economic growth.

-France was dealt a fresh blow this week when Franco-American group Alcatel-Lucent unveiled plans to lay off 900 French workers as part of a plan to cut 10,000 jobs worldwide.
+France was dealt a fresh blow this week when Franco-American group Alcatel-Lucent ALUA.PA unveiled plans to lay off 900 French workers as part of a plan to cut 10,000 jobs worldwide[ID:nL6N0HZ12].

 France, which accounts for around 10 percent of group sales, is IKEA’s third-largest market after Germany and the United States.
 It currently operates 29 stores in France, where it employs 9,300 people and competes with retailers Conforama and But in a furniture market worth 10 billion euros.